hshira/ups/README.md

 UPS is a RESTful service that --

-* Provides capability to introduce latency in response time to any service via a parameter on the URL.
+* Provides capability to introduce create a proxy layer and add latency in response time to any service via a parameter on the URL.
 Example:  https://localhost:8081/ups-svc?delay=1000ms)
 * Provides capability to return error responses specified by errorCode and errorRate as below.
 Example:  https://localhost:8081/ups-svc?errorRate=50%&errorCode=503

 Run using Docker